nakedmcse/Maze/README.md

 # Maze
-Maze game from Python example converted to C#
+Maze game from Python example converted to C#.
+This is a rewrite of a common tutorial used in Python.